MaxBittker/MaxBittker.github.io/src/pages/prompt-library/index.md

 ### Interactive Prompt Library

 Last week, I contributed a new interactive prompt library for Artbreeder's image generation tool, [Mixer](https://www.artbreeder.com/create/mixer).
-It's an interface that allows your to build up an image by browsing and clicking buttons to combine ideas, instead of by writing free-form text prompts.
+It's an interface that allows you to build up an image by browsing and clicking buttons to combine ideas, instead of by writing free-form text prompts.
 (You can [try it here](https://www.artbreeder.com/create/mixer), press the + and then select "prompt library")

 <video src="usage.webm" muted autoplay loop alt="inchworm" style="margin:auto; display:block; max-width:100%"> </video>